 The Spanish missions in California got started because of the King of Spain.
 He wanted to create permanent settlements in the area of the New World.

 The Spanish wanted to take control of Alta California (which means Upper California in Spanish).

 They were worried because the Russians were moving south from Fort Ross, into what is now coastal Sonoma County.

 The decision to create Spanish missions in Alta California was political.
 It was also religious.
 The Catholic Church wanted to convert the local people to the Catholic religion.

 Who Founded the California Missions?

 Father Junipero Serra was a well-respected Spanish Franciscan priest.
 He worked at missions in Mexico for seventeen years before he was put in charge of the California missions.
-You can read Father Serra's biography here.
+To find our more about him, read Father Serra's biography.

 That happened in 1767 when the Franciscan order of priests took over New World missions from the Jesuit priests.
 The details behind that change are too complicated to go into in this short summary

 How Many Missions Are There?

 In 1769, Spanish soldier and explorer Gaspar de Portola and Father Serra made their first trip together, going north from La Paz in Baja California to establish a mission in Alta California.